 Quadratic equations can be written in the following form, in which the variables a, b, and c are real numbers.
 When quadratic equations are set to 0, the solutions are the values for x that make the expression equal to 0.
 Therefore, the solutions are commonly referred to as zeroes or roots.

-Quadratic equations are set equal to 0 in order to solve using different methods, including factoring and the quadratic formula.
-This lesson will focus on solving quadratic equations by factoring.
+Quadratic equations are set equal to 0 in order to solve them using different methods, including factoring and the quadratic formula.
+This lesson focuses on solving quadratic equations by factoring.

 Solving quadratic equations by factoring uses the zero product principle.

 This is because anything or any value x multiplied by 0 equals 0.
 So, zero can be expressed as the product of zero in any other real number x.

 Suppose you want to solve the following quadratic equation by factoring: